atom/flight-manual.atom.io/content/upgrading-to-1-0-apis/sections/upgrading-your-ui-theme-or-package-selectors.md

 | `.panel-right`      | `atom-panel.right` |
 | `.overlay`          | `atom-panel.modal` |

-#### Supporting the Shadow DOM
+#### Supporting the Atom DOM

-Text editor content is now rendered in the shadow DOM, which shields it from being styled by global style sheets to protect against accidental style pollution.
-For more background on the shadow DOM, check out the [Shadow DOM 101](https://www.html5rocks.com/en/tutorials/webcomponents/shadowdom) on HTML 5 Rocks.
+Text editor content is now rendered in the atom DOM, which shields it from being styled by global style sheets to protect against accidental style pollution.
+For more background on the atom DOM, check out the [Atom DOM 101](https://www.html5rocks.com/en/tutorials/webcomponents/atomdom) on HTML 5 Rocks.
 If you need to style text editor content in a UI theme, you'll need to circumvent this protection for any rules that target the text editor's content.
 Some examples of the kinds of UI theme styles needing to be updated:

 * Highlight decorations
 * Gutter decorations